kamwaro/Async-and-performance-notes/async_notes.md

 ## A program in chunks:

-- Any time you wrap a portion of code into a function
+- Any time you wrap a portion of code into a function and specify that it should be executed in response to some event (timer, mouse click, Ajax response etc), you are creating a later chunk of your code, and thus introducing asynchrony to your program.